-This also means, during low-traffic staffing, that if the "lucky" operator happens to be handling a complicated call at the time (and since there is no operator to her immediate left or right who could get the call), there might be some delay before she can answer the new call (even though there may be many other idle operators).
+This also means, that if the "lucky" operator happens to be handling a complicated call at the time, there might be some delay before she can answer the new call (even though there may be many other idle operators).

-To mitigate these problems, many switchboards have each line connected to two (in some cases even three) answering jacks.
-The additional answering jacks (called ancillary answering jacks) are located perhaps one "multiple repeat" (for a third jack, two multiple repeats) from the primary answering jack.
+To mitigate these problems, most switchboards have each line connected to two answering jacks.
+The additional answering jacks (called ancillary answering jacks) are located perhaps one "multiple repeat" to the right from the primary answering jack.
+Thus the operator at that position can answer the call if need be.